≪ Go to our review of Hiking Boots - Men's

 Bottom line: This super stiff and stable, durable midweight hiker is built for the alpine environment, but not for comfort.

-The Salewa Mountain Trainer Mid GTX certainly looks like it means business, and in some areas, it really delivers.
+Being a more specialized model, the Mountain Trainer Mid GTX excelled in some areas but fell to the back of the pack in others.
+It looks burly and all-business, and in the mountains, it is.
 Designed with alpine approaches in mind, this boot is more at home scrambling through rocky outcrops at high elevation than hiking groomed trails down low.
 It scored at the top of all models in durability, so feel free to apply abuse liberally.
 The most significant drawback to this boot, however, is its lack of comfort.
-With a super stiff mid and outsole, and a long break-in period, our feet weren't thrilled to strap on these hikers.
+With a super stiff mid and outsole, and an extended break-in period, our feet weren't thrilled to strap on these hikers.

 While the Mountain Trainer is one of the best options for alpine pursuits, you might find some other similar options more intriguing.
-The Arc'teryx Bora2 Mid is a burly leather boot with much more comfortable, despite weighing more, and also climbs rock well.
-For more all-around performance, the Salomon Quest 4D II GTX is hard to beat, and our Editors' Choice award winner.
-For full descriptions and reviews of all twelve models we tested, check out our complete Men's Hiking Boot review.
+The Arc'teryx Bora2 Mid is a burly leather boot with more comfort, despite weighing more, and also climbs rock well.
+For more all-around performance, the Salomon Quest 4D 2 GTX is difficult to beat and is our Editors' Choice award winner.

 Our Analysis and Hands-on Test Results